 U-bending is in principle very similar to V-bending.
 There is a die and a punch, this time they are both U-shaped, resulting in a similar bend.
-This is a very straightforward way for producing U-channels but not so common as such profiles can also be produced using other methods.
+This is a very straightforward way for bending steel U-channels, for example, but not so common as such profiles can also be produced using other more flexible methods.

 Step bending is, in essence, repetitive V-bending.
 Also called bump bending, this method uses many V-bends in succession to get a large radius for your workpiece.
 The final quality depends on the number of bends and the step between them.
 The more you have them, the smoother the outcome.

 Bump bending is used in many cases.
 Some examples include conical hoppers and snowploughs.
 It makes large radius bending possible with regular tools.
 The easier setup makes for a cheaper price, especially with small batches.

 Roll bending is used for making tubes or cones in different shapes.
 Can also be used for making large radius bends, if needed.
 Depending on the machine’s capacity and number of rolls, one or more bends can be done simultaneously.

 In the process, there are two driving rolls and a third adjustable one.
 This one moves along via frictional forces.
 If the part needs to be bent at both ends as well as the mid-section, an extra operation is required.
 This is done on a hydraulical press or press brake.
 Otherwise, the edges of the detail will end up flat.